Sweethearts, let’s have a heart-to-heart.

 Dedicated play spaces

 We are curating intentional, sexy spaces specifically designed for you to get down.
 We are doing this so others can get their dance on without the side-eye.
-We will have come clearer communication around that when you check in (including a listing of the types of spaces).
+We will not be using the tent that we used last year!
+Our intention is that the play spaces will be close to the action in a way that doesn’t completely disconnect you from everything.
+We will have come clearer pre-event communication and information when you check in check.

 Community Support